Characters: Kamen Rider Gaim Beat Riders

 - Western Zodiac: A Virgo (born August 30) as revealed in #12.

 - You Have Outlived Your Usefulness: While he doesn't kill anyone, he decides to abandon Ryoji after his De-power.
+He severely regrets this, especially after learning what happened to him.

 - Villainous Crossdresser: Done in #25 as part of Oren's training to become a true man.